Stochastic kinetics reveal imperative role of anisotropic interfacial tension to determine morphology and evolution of nucleated droplets in nematogenic films: Introduction

 \section{Introduction}

-A fluid that exhibits first order phase transition can transit from an unstable to stable phase through spinodal coarsening, where irregular domains of the stable phase emerge spontaneously and combine to minimize the surface energy.
-However, transformations from metastable state occur via nucleation and growth process when driven by an external force, where the metastable state hosts droplets of stable phase to coalesce.
-A classic example is of supercooled water freezing into ice via nucleation and growth after forced by an external agent, as noted by Fahrenheit almost three centuries ago \cite{fahren}.
-Nucleation kinetics in solid solution proceeds via Ostwald ripening \cite{voor}, while metallic alloys and bulk metallic glasses conventionally display dendritic growth due to anisotropic surface effects \cite{liglkurz}.
+A fluid exhibiting a first order phase transition can transit from an unstable to a stable phase through spinodal decomposition and coarsening, where irregular domains of the stable phase emerge spontaneously and combine to minimize the surface energy.
+In contrast, transformations from a metastable state occur via nucleation and growth in which droplets of the stable phase are formed in the metastable state and these droplets grow and coalesce to increase the fraction of the stable phase in the system.
+A classic example of this phenomenon is supercooled water freezing into ice via nucleation and growth\cite{fahren}.
+Nucleation in solid solutions is followed by Ostwald ripening\cite{voor}, while metallic alloys and bulk metallic glasses conventionally display dendritic growth due to anisotropic surface effects\cite{liglkurz}.

-A set of fundamental problems in surface and interface science concern the morphology of the nucleated phase, it's growth rate, the first passage time as well as kinetic routes to equilibrium.
-Questions of droplet morphology are specially pertinent in studies of nematogenic fluids, where the tensorial structure is a key factor in determining the nucleation rate \cite{cutodijk,kowamcvi}.
-The microstructure of the nucleus is decided by a nontrivial coupling amongst competing energies: (i) the anisotropy associated with the deformation of the tensorial order in the bulk, (ii) anisotropic interfacial tension associated with the anchoring condition at the surface and (iii) external forcing (e.g. equilibrium thermal fluctuations).
-Thus, significant departure from sphericity of the droplet shape is expected.
-In addition, complex growth laws can be foreseen and the nucleation rate may itself lack a precise definition \cite{absorey}.
+Many fundamental problems in surface interfacial science are concerned with the morphology of the nucleated phase, its growth rate, the first passage time as well as the kinetic route to equilibrium.
+Questions about droplet morphology are especially pertinent in studies of nematogenic fluids, where the anisotropy associated with the tensorial structure of the order parameter is one of the important factors in the description of the nucleation process\cite{cutodijk,kowamcvi}.
+The microstructure of the nucleus is determined by a nontrivial interplay of competing energies: (i) the anisotropic elastic energy associated with deformations of the tensorial order in the bulk, (ii) the anisotropic interfacial tension related to the director anchoring at the interface between the two phases, and (iii) any external forcing that may be present, e.g. equilibrium thermal fluctuations.
+Thus, aspherical shape of droplets, complex growth law etc. are to be expected and the nucleation rate may itself lack a precise definition\cite{absorey}.